 Given its unique flatness, the area is home to the Bonneville Salt Flats Race Track, where multiple land speed records have been broken (including a rocket-powered vehicle that sped over 620 miles per hour!).
 Even if you’re not a racing buff, the salt flats’ geometric appearance makes it worth the trip.

 The most photogenic spot to see the flats is the westbound Bonneville Salt Flats Rest Area along Interstate 80, where the ground has the consistent appearance of a cracked martian landscape.
 For the full Bonneville Salt Flats experience, most passenger vehicles can drive just fine on them, although be sure to avoid the flats after any kind of rain- it becomes soft and pliable, and you’re likely to get stuck!

 While the rainy season (March through April) will prevent you from driving on the flats, it can provide an excellent opportunity for photography enthusiasts- the thin layer of water across the flat land creates a mesmerizing mirror effect with the sky.

 By Val Pope from Voyages with Val

 Moqui Caverns is a super unique landmark in Utah near the town of Kanab.
-The Moqui Caverns are a series of sand caves that require a short hike to access, off of US-89.
-The sand caves were man-made from a sand mining process, but were left behind and now make a fun spot to explore in Utah on your Southwest trip.
+The Moqui Caverns are a series of sand caves that require a short hike to access US-89.
+The sand caves were man-made from a sand mining process but were left behind and now make a fun spot to explore in Utah on your Southwest trip.

-The route can be a little hard to find, so it is a good idea to print out or download a map of the trail beforehand.
+The route can be a little hard to find, so printing out or downloading a trail map beforehand is good.
 The caves themselves are made of sandstone, and the floor of the caves is entirely made of sand.
 There are several arches around the cave that you can look out of over the desert and surrounding area.